-In adhering to Early and Periodic Screening, Diagnosis and Treatment (EPSDT) requirements, DME items whether or not listed will be considered for recipients under the age of 21 based on medical necessity.
-A provider may submit a PA request for recipients under the age of 21 for items not listed.
+In adhering to Early and Periodic Screening, Diagnosis and Treatment (EPSDT) requirements, DME items whether or not listed in this manual or on the DME fee schedule will be considered for recipients under the age of 21 based on medical necessity.
+A provider may submit a PA request for recipients under the age of 21 for items not listed in this manual or on the DME fee schedule.